adamsilver/patterns/docs/01-index.md

 ---
-title: Patterns
+title: Form Design Patterns
 ---

-This is your index page.
-You can edit its contents at `docs/01-index.hbs`
+This pattern library represents all the reusable patterns and components from the book.